Deksita/BRCA1-Sequence-Analysis/README.md

 Frog (Xenopus laevis)

-These were chosen to represent different evolutionary distances.
+These were chosen to represent different evolutionary distances (primate, rodent, mammal, bird, amphibian), allowing a more meaningful comparison of conservation patterns.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------